and connecting Eagle Mountain Trails

 shade and water.
 Also, a potty if you'll need one.

-short loop where you climb Deer Tracks then take Treadstone to its north
+starting at the Race Loop trailhead.
+Climb Deer Tracks then take Treadstone to its north

 end on the Hidden Canyon road.
 To get back, you'll climb south on the doubletrack for one